 Turning off electronics such as tablets, computers, smartphones, televisions, and radios can prevent disruptions during the night.
 It is also a good idea to log off social media at least an hour prior to going to bed.
 Doing so allows your body to program itself for bedtime instead of being enticed with the news, social media, and television shows.
 All lamps in the home should be powered off, except for night lights that help your senior loved one see when he or she walks to the bathroom or other areas of the home.
 Powering off your devices can give you a break from technology, allowing you to fully relax and get a good night’s rest.

 Family caregivers can catch up on their rest by availing professional in-home care.
-Although it may be challenging to find a reliable, highly rated home care company, West Hartford, CT, families can turn to Home Care Assistance.
+Although it may be challenging to find a reliable, highly rated caregiver company.
+For reliable home care, Newington families can turn to Home Care Assistance.
 Our respite and live-in caregivers are expertly trained to assist seniors with a wide array of important tasks, including cooking, bathing, light housekeeping, and exercise.

 Engage in Regular Workout Routines